GMiles1349/PascalGL/Readme.md

 It's a very simple concept, nothing at all that most anyone wouldn't assume or take for granted, but was a conscious choice so as to simplify the user's experience.

+### Why am I doing this?

+**The short answer:** because I like to make top-down shooters and Zelda-like games, and I don't like SFML or GLFW.

+**The longer answer:** because I wanted to learn OpenGL to aid in writing engines for my games, and I found myself feeling restricted by things like SFML and GLFW and writing a lot of boilerplate code to implement functionality that I personally thought would have been a given, e.g. manipulating image data on the CPU side, handling a wider range of window properties, overriding window behaviors, basic "camera" prototypes, etc...

+I wanted to learn how to have performant 2D rendering done on the GPU for an existing game protype that was using Win32 GDI for drawing, so I checked out SFML.
+I found it cumbersome and lacking in performance (that may be a different story had I been using it with C++ vice pascal), so I decided "I'll just write my own SFML".
+I jumped right into learning OpenGL, and chose GLFW as my tool for handling windowing and context creation.
+I found GLFW limiting for some certain things I wanted to do, so then decided "I'll just write my own GLFW".

+Over a year later, and I've made no progress on the game, but I've had a great time figuring out how to write a framework that I could then use to build and engine and development tools with.
+The game will never be done.